Other Exercises

 'Remember that murder that happened in a bar?'

-'Remember you you saw the getaway car?'
+'Remember you said you saw the car?'

-'Don't forget that you are white.'
+'Don't that you are white.'

-Arthur Dexter Bradley said, 'I'm not sure.'
+Dexter Bradley said, 'I'm really not sure.'

-Cops said, 'A poor boy like you could use a break
+said, 'A poor boy like you could use a break

 Now you don't wanta have to go back to jail, be a nice fellow.